chirathlv/Equity-Plan-Smart-Contract/README.md

 # Deferred Profit Splitter

-This will models traditional company stock plans.
+This will model traditional company stock plans.
 This contract will automatically manage 1000 shares with an annual distribution of 250 over 4 years for a single employee.

 ## Account Interaction using fastforward function